louisvarley/mbiiez/README.md

 Usablity is limited as there is no way beyond a name, to track a player between connections.

+## Web GUI

+Big thanks to https://github.com/BootstrapDash for their bootstrap admin dashboard which powers the GUI

 ### Still to do

 Many things